 Add Premium Props and offer individual pitcher and batter performance options

-No doubt, baseball betting handicappers will soon call bookie agents looking to make MLB prop bets.
+No doubt, baseball betting lines handicappers will soon call bookie agents looking to make MLB prop bets.
 Adding Premium Props is a massive step to satisfying players’ requests.

 Say your player gets baseball betting tips regarding pitchers and batters for a specific game.
 On the props platform, they can make individual sports performance bets.